 In 1960, Tony Curry became the second man from the Bahamas to play big-league baseball.
 He followed his close friend André Rodgers.
 Curry got just one full season and bits of two others in the majors, but he joined Rodgers in inspiring many young Bahamians.
 Throughout his life, “his passion was always baseball and the development of the youth.”

 George Anthony Curry was born on December 22, 1937, in Nassau.
 His parents were Roland and Merle (née Sands) Curry.
 Tony was the fourth of six children.
-He had three brothers, Peter, Vincent, and Garth, and two sisters, Edith and Patricia.
+He had three brothers, Peter, Vincent, and Garth, all of whom were also leading athletes in the Bahamas.
+The family also included two sisters, Edith and Patricia.

 Like many other young local men, Curry grew up playing soccer and cricket.
 Those, along with basketball and softball, were his sports at Western Senior High School and St. Augustine Junior College.
 It was not until he was 15 that Tony began playing baseball.
 The sport was becoming visible in the Bahamas thanks to U.S. Navy sailors coming ashore.
 Its popularity soared after André Rodgers turned pro in 1954 and reached the major leagues in 1957.
 Curry fanned the flame.
 Ed Armbrister, the third Bahamian big-leaguer, reminisced after Tony passed away in October 2006.